mpa139/allanlab/_pages/home.md

 ---

 ### Immunoregulation: Uncovering the 'brakes' on immune activation
-CD4+ and CD8+ T cells have a powerful ability to drive immune activation and promote clearance of infections and cancer.
+T cells have a powerful ability to drive immune activation and promote clearance of infections and cancer.
 However, their function can also promote deleterious autoimmune and allergic inflammation.
 The immune system therefore employs a variety of suppressive mechanisms, collectively referred to as immunoregulatory mechanisms, to restrain excessive immune activation.

 While immunoregulatory mechanisms play a beneficial role in preventing inflammation, they can also powerfully suppress immune responses during chronic infections and cancer in a process referred to as immunosuppression.
 Immunoregulatory mechanisms therefore function as 'brakes' on immune activation and are important therapeutic targets.